Table of Contents

 It is important to have large numbers of women participate in HIV vaccine studies in order to find a vaccine that helps protect us.
 This is the only way that researchers will be able to find out whether a particular vaccine works equally well in women and men.
 In Africa, where women bear a larger burden of the HIV epidemic than men, only about one in five participants in an HIV vaccine trial is a woman.
 As a result, scientists are concerned that study results will point us toward vaccines that may only be effective in men.

-An effective HIV vaccine could also someday be given to infants born to women living with HIV to help protect them from getting HIV through breast milk.
-This would be very useful in developing countries where feeding with formula is not possible for many women living with HIV – but a baby staying HIV-negative depends on the mother’s viral load staying very low.
+An effective HIV vaccine could also someday be given to infants born to women living with HIV to provide them with additional protection from getting HIV through breast milk.
+This would be very useful in developing countries, where breastfeeding is considered the best option for mothers living with HIV – but a baby staying HIV-negative depends on the mother’s viral load staying very low.